caov-dev/uber_movement_augmentation/README.md

 # Requirements

 - Hourly aggregate csv file from Uber movement download page.
-This file contains the aggregated data of the trips that start and end within the same catastral zone of a city.
-For downloads, users must register for free beforhand.
+This file contains the aggregated data of the trips that start and end within the same cadastral zone of a city.
+For downloads, users must register for free beforehand.
-- Catastral distribution of the city in hand, also downloadable from Uber movement.
+- Cadastral distribution of the city in hand, also downloadable from Uber movement.
 This file is a json file with the names of the zones of the cadastral zones in the hourly aggregate csv and the coordinates of the polygon that delimits the zones.
 - Distance between the cadastral zones can be queried using OSRM, an routing engine based on OpenStreetMap (OSM) maps.
-The [OSRM docker image](https://hub.docker.com/r/osrm/osrm-backend/) is probably the simplest way to get the routing engine up and acepting requests.
+The [OSRM docker image](https://hub.docker.com/r/osrm/osrm-backend/) is probably the simplest way to get the routing engine up and accepting requests.
 -  OSM extracts for the places to be queried.
 [Geofabrik](http://download.geofabrik.de/europe/spain/madrid.html) offers different map segmentation options for the whole planet.

+Both the hourly aggregate csv and the cadastral information json are expected in a folder named data/ in the root folder.

 In addition, run inside the dev environment: